VRHIKKY/VketCloudSDK_Documents/docs/VKCComponents/VKCItemField.en.md

 ![VKC Item Field](img/HEOField.jpg)

 Objects with VKC Item Field attached will be packed into .heo during BuildAndRun.
-Make sure to set objects you want to include in the .heo file as children of the object with HEOField.
+Make sure to set objects you want to include in the .heo file as children of the object with VKC Item Field.

 For tips on how to place VKC Item Field, see [Tips on using VKC Item Field](../WorldMakingGuide/HEOFieldTips.md).